 About Me

-Before starting research in computer science, I completed a master's degree in mathematics from Aarhus University.
-As a mathematics student I was especially interested in abstract algebra including category theory which i wrote my master's thesis about.
+Before starting research in computer science, I completed a master's degree in mathematics at Aarhus University.
+During my studies, I was especially inspired by abstract algebra and category theory, which was the topic of my master's thesis.

 Research Interests